Patrick Baynes: PeopleLinx

 While working at LinkedIn together, Baynes and Nathan Egan pitched to LinkedIn's board the idea of offering professional services.
 After the proposal was turned down, Baynes and Egan co-founded Philadelphia-based PeopleLinx in 2009.
 With the aim to help large corporate organizations and their employees get the most out of social networks, during the first two years of operations the company offered LinkedIn-focused consulting and training programs, but the primarily Fortune 500 corporate customers wanted something with scale that would offer continued engagement beyond the training, together with associated metrics of success.
 The result was the SaaS-based PeopleLinx, the world's first engagement, social selling, and analytics software for social media.

 As Head of Partnerships, Baynes was responsible for all client-facing services, partnerships and social sales strategy.
 Having founded and developed the company through financial bootstrapping, in May 2012 state-funded economic-development organization the Ben Franklin Technology Partners of Southeastern Pennsylvania approved a $150,000 investment in the firm.
-In March 2013, PeopleLinx raised $3.2 million in a series A funding round from both angel investors and investment firms, including: Bala Cynwyd-based Osage Venture Partners; New York-based Greycroft Partners; and Center City-based Mission Operators Group.
+In March 2013, PeopleLinx raised $3.2 million in a series A funding round from both angel investors and investment firms, including Bala Cynwyd-based Osage Venture Partners; New York-based Greycroft Partners; and Center City-based Mission Operators Group.

 Game Time Updates

-In 2015, he left PeopleLinx to work on a new startup called Game Time Updates, founded with help from Michael Coupe and Will Dyson, developer.
-Game Time Updates aimed to be a social media automated marketing software and tool for the restaurant, bar, and beverage industry.
-The service boasted the ability to monetize social following, keep social media updated with consistently high quality content, reporting, and an opportunity to pair brands with college and professional sports teams.
+In 2015, Baynes left PeopleLinx and co-founded Game Time Updates with Michael Coupe and developer Will Dyson.
+Game Time Updates is a social media automated marketing software and tool for the restaurant, bar and beverage industry.
+It helps businesses monetize social following, provide quality content for social media management, along with reporting and brand partnership opportunities with college and professional sports teams.

 UpdatesCentral

-UpdatesCentral, a customer engagement and lead generator for social media, was founded by Patrick Baynes in June 2009.
-Baynes is CEO of UpdatesCentral and leads vision, execution, and customer relationships.
-The idea occurred to him by observing a busy local eatery's social accounts as they were rarely updated despite massive opportunities, and the unsuitable current options for doing so.
+Baynes founded UpdatesCentral in June 2009.
+The company provided customer engagement and lead generation services for social media.
+Baynes serves as the CEO of UpdatesCentral.
 In 2011, Will Dyson joined as CTO and in 2014, Michael Coupe joined as co-founder and COO.
-Launched in January 2015, UpdatesCentral now boasts 500 small business clients and publishes 2,000 to 3,000 social media posts a day.
+The company was officially launched in January 2015, and had 500 small business clients and published 2,000 to 3,000 social media posts a day by 2017.